18 Best Places to Visit in Vermont in the Fall

 Vermont is famous for its historic covered bridges.
 Erected during the 19th and 20th centuries, they are located all over the state.
 Their original purpose was to avert flooding caused by heavy snowfall conditions, provide safe shelter, and make local farmers’ lives easier.

-Nowadays, these tourist attractions and icons of Vermont’s history are one of the best places to visit in Vermont in the fall.
+Nowadays, these tourist attractions and icons of Vermont’s history are some of the best places to visit in Vermont in the fall.

 The Quechee Covered Bridge is just one example to add to your itinerary.
 This one is located just off Interstate Route 4 and marks the entrance to Quechee village.